php-repos/phpkg-documentations/customization.md

   ]
 }
 ```

-v
+Saeghe will add require maps for autoload objects in these files.

 ### Config excludes

 Normally, Saeghe will try to build all files in all directories in your application.
-Sometimes you don't need to build for some files or directories.
+Sometimes you don't need to have some files or directories in your build directory.
-For example, let's say your application contains a `node_modules` directory and a bash file like `make.sh` that you don't need in your project runtime.
+For example, let's say your application contains a `node_modules` directory
+and a bash file like `make.sh` that you don't need in your project runtime.
-Now you can add these two items into the `excludes` parameter and Saeghe will ignore them and you won't have them in the final built directory.
+Now you can add these two items into the `excludes` parameter and Saeghe will ignore them
+and you won't see them in the final built directory.
 You need to add them as the following:

 ```json
 {
   "excludes": [